mirrzad/Django-social-media/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A Blog application implemented with Django class based views.
+A social-media application implemented with Django.

 <!-- GETTING STARTED -->